ibm-cloud-docs/cloud-logs/iam-ingestion-permissions.md

 {{site.data.keyword.attribute-definition-list}}

-# Setting up IAM permissions for ingestion
+# Granting IAM permissions for ingestion
 {: #iam-ingestion-permissions}

-You must grant `Sender` permissions to the API key or trusted profile that you use to send logs to an {{site.data.keyword.logs_full_notm}} instance.
+You must grant `Sender` permissions to the API key or trusted profile that you use to request authorization to send logs to an {{site.data.keyword.logs_full_notm}} instance.
 {: shortdesc}

 You can send logs to an {{site.data.keyword.logs_full_notm}} instance by using the Ingestion REST API, or by using the {{site.data.keyword.agent}}.